 Understanding the Frozen Pane

 Once you freeze three columns, a frozen pane will appear at the top left corner of your spreadsheet.
 This pane contains the frozen columns and the corresponding row headers.
 As you scroll down or across the sheet, the frozen pane remains stationary, providing a constant reference point for the data in the first three columns.
-(See Also: How To Change Page Layout In Google Sheets)
+(See Also: How To Create Multiple Sheets In Google Sheets At Once)

 Additional Freezing Options